 Read our full LG G1 OLED TV review.

 How much do OLED TVs cost?

-The cheapest 4K OLED TVs on the market are the LG BX OLED and the Vizio OLED TV, which both sell at $1,299 for the 55-inch model.
-During sales events, such as Black Friday, these prices will drop lower, often selling for less than $1,000.
+The cheapest 4K OLED TVs on the market are the LG C1 OLED and the Vizio OLED TV.
+Both sell at around $1,299 for the 55-inch model as standard, but both can regularly be found for less than $1,000.

 The majority of OLED TVs in the 55- and 65-inch range sell for between $1,500 and $2,000, but premium models will often cost more, and larger screen sizes can routinely sell for $3,000 or more.